I have to tell a story first.

 Let me cut the long story short and say he wasn’t successful and my mobile phone and I are still joined in our addictive union .
 Fairytale ending….

-A little bit underwhelming yeah, but stay with me… Google maps has some fantastic features that people ignore because they just don’t believe they work in Nigeria.
+A little bit underwhelming yeah, but stay with me… Google maps has some fantastic features that people ignore because they just don’t believe it work in Nigeria.

 - traffic view